opendatabio/opendatabio.github.io/content/en/docs/Api/post-data.md

   * `x` and `y` for the plot dimensions in meters(defines the Cartesian coordinates)
   * `startx` and `starty` for start position of a subplot in relation to its parent plot location;
 * `notes` - any note you wish to add to your location;
+* `azimuth` - apply only for Plots and Transects **when registered** with a POINT geometry - azimuth will be used to build the geometry.
+For plots the point coordinate refer to the 0,0 vertice of the plot polygon that will be build clockwise starting from the informed point, the azimuth and the y dimension.
+For transects, the informed point coordinates are the start point and a linestring will be build using this azimuth and x dimension.
 * `ismarine` - to permit the importation of location records that not fall within any register parent location you may add ismarine=1.
 Note, however, that this allows you to import misplaced locations.
 Only use if your location is really a marine location that fall outside any Country border;

 **alternatively**: you may just submit a single column named `geojson` containing a Feature record, with its geometry and having as 'properties' at least tags `name` and `adm_level` (or `admin_level`).
 See [geojson.org](https://geojson.org/).
 This is usefull, for example, to import country political boundaries (https://osm-boundaries.com/).